Awty International School: Campus

 The main campus, with 26 acre of land, is in Spring Branch in western Houston.
 It is in proximity to the intersection of the 610 Loop and Interstate 10, and is northwest of it.
 The campus buildings together have 120 classrooms.

-A three-story, 65000 sqft, 33-classroom facility, called the Levant Foundation Building, is located near the school's entrance.
-Opened in 2012, the building includes administrative offices, a dining hall, two art rooms, and a digital photography room.
-This facility replaced the preceding temporary buildings.
+The Levant Foundation Building, is located near the school's entrance.
 The Levant Foundation Building and a five-story parking garage were the first phase of a four-phase, $50 million building program of facilities designed by Bailey Architects.
 The second phase of the project was completed in 2014 with the opening of an elementary building, which includes a computer lab, a media room, an infirmary, two art rooms, and a teacher's lounge and workroom.

 Awty historically relied on the use of temporary buildings, and elementary school classes were originally located in the school's original building, "Big Blue."
 Demolition of "Big Blue" was completed in August, 2014 to make way for the new Student Campus Center.

 In 2017, a second 5-acre Early Learning Campus was added nearby for students in PK3/PS, PK4/MS, Kinder/GS, and 1st grade/CP featuring 26 classrooms, dedicated indoor spaces for art, music, dining, after-school program, and technology, as well as a full gym.
 Outdoors, the facility features two playgrounds, learning gardens, and three decks for class activities.

+In June 2021, the school began a multi-phase campus expansion to construct a new 155,000-square-foot Campus Center at the heart of its 15-acre main campus.
+Designed by architecture firm Lake Flato Architects and built by Harvey Cleary.
+The building was engineered with climate-resilient features, including deep overhangs, shaded breezeways for natural ventilation, and an expanded stormwater management system utilizing rain gardens.
+The facility integrates a central dining commons with an open kitchen, a multi-purpose lecture hall, and a modernized library.
+The design received the 2025 AIA Houston Design Award and the 2026 Texas Society of Architects Design Award.

+The Student Center serves as the central hub for the school's Science, Technology, Engineering, Arts, and Math (STEAM) curriculum.
+The facility incorporates modernized, technology-enhanced science laboratories, academic classrooms, and collaborative breakout spaces designed to support group study and flexible indoor-outdoor instruction.

+The Chevron Makerspace provides dedicated workspaces and tools tailored for hands-on, design-thinking projects, robotics, and creative prototyping, complementing the school's formal science and computer tracks.

 The former campus on Garrettson Street was west of the 610 Loop, in what is now the Uptown Houston district.
 It was in proximity to River Oaks and Tanglewood.